Cleopatra Selene II: Queen of Mauretania

 In 25 BC, Augustus decided to make Juba II and Selene co-rulers of the client kingdom of Mauretania since Numidia was, after a brief period of status as the Roman client kingdom under king Juba II (30 - 25 BC) once again directly annexed to the Roman Empire as the part of the Roman province of Africa Proconsularis.
 The young rulers renamed their capital Caesarea (modern Cherchell, Algeria), in honor of the Emperor.

 Mauretania was a vast territory, but lacked organization.
 Cleopatra Selene is said to have exercised great influence on the policies which Juba promoted.
 She imported many important advisers, scholars, and artists from her mother's royal court in Alexandria to serve in Caesarea.
 Through the couple's influence, the Mauretanian kingdom flourished.

+She brought the cult of Isis to Caesarea.
+She also had many sculptures and artifacts imported from Egypt to Numidia.

+One of the statues was that of the last High priest of Ptah to serve under Ptolemies, Imhotep-Pedubast.
+This likely reflects a personal connection rather than an interest in Egyptian artifacts.
+Duane W Roller suggests he may have been a favorite of the 10-year old princess when she was in Egypt.

 Economy

 Coin of the ancient kingdom of Mauretania.
 Juba II of Numidia on the obverse, Cleopatra Selene II on the reverse.

 Cleopatra supported Mauretanian trade.
 The kingdom developed a significant export throughout the Mediterranean region, particularly with Spain and Italy.
 Their products included fish, grapes, pearls, figs, grain, wooden furniture and purple dye harvested from shellfish.
 Tingis (modern Tangier), a town at the Pillars of Hercules (modern Strait of Gibraltar), became a major trade centre.
 The value and quality of Mauretanian coins became recognised throughout the Roman Empire.

 She minted coins in her own name, as 'Queen Cleopatra', which appeared alongside Juba's own coinage, and they also issued a joint coinage as joint rulers.